-- 13. A minimum of two members of the Remuneration Committee (excluding the Chair) will be present for the meeting to be deemed quorate. - 14.
+- 17. A minimum of two members of the Remuneration Committee (excluding the Chair) will be present for the meeting to be deemed quorate. - 18.
 Committee members will be expected to attend every meeting.
-If a member is not able to attend a meeting they must provide apologies to the Secretary in advance of the meeting.
-If a member does not attend more than two consecutive meetings the Chair will arrange a meeting with the member to discuss their attendance and whether they wish to continue their membership of the Committee. - 15.
-Authority Members who are not members of the Remuneration Committee have the right of attendance.
-Authority Members attending meetings will be entitled to speak with the permission of the Chair of the meeting, but in no case will they be entitled to vote. - 16.
-The Chief Executive, the Director of Resources and the Head of HR will attend meetings of the Remuneration Committee, except when matters relating to their own remuneration are under consideration. - 17.
+If a member is not able to attend a meeting, they should provide apologies to the RemCo Secretary in advance of the meeting.
+If a member does not attend more than two consecutive meetings the Chair will arrange a meeting with the member to discuss their attendance and whether they wish to continue their membership of the Committee. - 19.
+Board Members who are not members of the Remuneration Committee have the right of attendance.
+Board Members attending meetings will be entitled to speak

+- with the permission of the Chair of the meeting, but in no case will they be entitled to vote. - 20.
+The Chief Executive, the Director of Resources and the Head of HR will attend meetings of the Remuneration Committee, except when matters relating to their own remuneration are under consideration. - 21.
 The Remuneration Committee may ask any or all of those who normally attend but who are not members to withdraw to facilitate open and frank discussion of particular matters.